douglasrizzo/hcanet/sphinx/rl.rst

 This is based mostly on openai/baselines, distributed under the MIT license, and also on the Reinforcement Learning tutorial from PyTorch.

-.. inheritance-diagram:: dodonet.rl.replay
+.. inheritance-diagram:: hmagnet.rl.replay

-.. automodule:: dodonet.rl.replay
+.. automodule:: hmagnet.rl.replay
    :members: